Skip to main content

 ROI Analysis

-The debt-to-income ratio, calculated by dividing the median debt by the one-year earnings, is 0.49.
-The break-even point, calculated by dividing the median debt by the difference between one-year earnings and tuition, is approximately 0.6 years.
+The debt-to-income ratio, calculated by dividing the median debt by the first-year earnings, is approximately 0.49.
+This indicates that the median debt is about half of the first year's earnings.

 Generated from College Scorecard & IPEDS data